 The oldest buildings on the site include the Davis-Chambers house (ca. 1740-1880) and the Eliab Negley House (ca. 1830s), each with outbuildings.
 They were placed on the National Register of Historic Places in 1999.
-These buildings exhibit many architectural characteristics that inspire study, including the v-notch chestnut log construction; cast iron stove plates that were repurposed as fireplace “fire-backs” bearing old-German and old-Dutch inscriptions of both personal and theological nature; puncheon floors; pit-sawn floor boards made of yellow pine; and a 1790s mantel in the Davis-Chambers House.
+These buildings exhibit many architectural characteristics that inspire study, including the v-notch chestnut log construction; cast iron stove plates that were repurposed as fireplace “fire-backs” bearing old-German and old-Dutch inscriptions of both personal and theological nature; puncheon floors; pit-sawn floorboards made of yellow pine; and a 1790s mantel in the Davis-Chambers House.
 These architectural details are particularly significant because few pre-French & Indian War houses survive in the Cumberland Valley.
-An 18th century smokehouse at Rock Hill Farm contains an inscribed German fire-back, and bears impressions in the walls that may be proven to have been windows, leading to some investigation of the theory that the smokehouse was used by early inhabitants of the site as quarters for slaves or indentured servants.
+An 18th-century smokehouse at Rock Hill Farm contains an inscribed German fire-back and bears impressions in the walls that may be proven to have been windows, leading to some investigation of the theory that the smokehouse was used by early inhabitants of the site as quarters for slaves or indentured servants.
 Recent work to interpret the lost story of these Slaves has resulted in new educational programming.
 Much of the information was gathered from the Walk Unabowed Project of Franklin County which provides a database pertaining to slavery in the county so that their names and legacies can live on for future generations to discover.

-The Negley House was destroyed by a fire February 29, 2016.
+The Negley House was destroyed by a fire on February 29, 2016.
 It was a total loss and a number of original artifacts were destroyed.
 However, other pieces were able to be salvaged.

 The Institute’s buildings and its collections of historic costumes and other textiles, furniture, weaponry, and tools are stored, researched, cataloged, and sometimes exhibited.
 A catalog of museum and library holdings is now available to research on-line.
-In addition to its permanent exhibits in the house museums and visitors center and a permanent outdoor exhibit, “The Frontier Forts: A Walking Tour of Rock Hill Farm,” by James Smith, the Institute has hosted two traveling exhibits in recent years: Cents and Sensibility: Benjamin Franklin and Popular Culture in 2009, and the Chambersburg Quilt Guild’s Quilt Treasures of Yesteryear in 2010.
-Lectures, workshops, historical music and dance performances and other programs accompany special exhibitions.
+In addition to its permanent exhibits in the house museums and visitors center the entire site is an exhibit with informative interpretive panels explaining the Historical and Natural signifance of the region.

-Researchers from all over the country seek out the Library, and are introduced to The Conococheague Institute at the same time.
+Researchers from all over the country seek out the Library and are introduced to The Conococheague Institute at the same time.
 Containing nearly 7,000 print volumes, some dating back to the 17th century, the Institute’s library provides resources for expanding one’s knowledge on the many facets of Rock Hill Farm.
 Genealogists and local history researchers will find a trove of information!
 The library’s collections catalog is available to research on-line.

 Archaeological digs near the buildings of Rock Hill Farm have generated deeper knowledge of past inhabitants of the site.
 A 1994 dig uncovered evidence of a circa 1730s “earth fast” structure that warrants further investigation; “earth fast” structures are not known to have been situated west of South Mountain in Pennsylvania, making this example unique among “sorry” houses typically built in the Tidewater region.
 Evidence of a foundation of an older structure also exists in the basement of the 1880 addition to the Davis-Chambers house.
 Many archaeological deposits have been left undisturbed; future digs will add to the body of scholarship already collected on the occupants of Rock Hill Farm throughout time.